blurred-machine/Angular-Basic-Assignment/README.md

-# FirstApp
+# AssignmentsApp

+This repository consists of all the assignments done by me during learning Angular Framework.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.
+This project uses generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

 ## Development server